christensenacademy/christensen-academy/modules/beginning-java/challenges/rfc.md

 **Estimated Time:** 10 minutes

 Your challenge is to figure out what the program below does and how it works.
-Once you understand how each line of code works, write a comment at the end of the line (or above it) explaining the purpose of that line of code.
+Once you understand how each line of code works, write a comment at the end of each line (or above it) explaining the purpose of that line of code.

 ```java
 public class MoonWeight {